quixio/quix-streams/docs/groupby.md

 message_5 = {"key": "B", "value": {"item": "B", "quantity": 1}}
 ```

-then the _per item_ totals will now be accurately generated since each message relating to
-a given `item` will handled by the same consumer instance.

-This re-keying can be easily accomplished with the `StreamingDataFrame.group_by()` operation.
+This part can be easily accomplished using `StreamingDataFrame.group_by()`.

 ## StreamingDataFrame.group_by()

 ### What it Does

-`StreamingDataFrame.group_by()` allows you to seamlessly change message keys while also
+`StreamingDataFrame.group_by()` allows you to seamlessly regroup messages during
-including further processing, all with the same `StreamingDataFrame` instance.
+processing.
+Basically, ***message keys can be changed within the same application!***

-> Note: State-based operations will also use the updated keys!
+> Note: All downstream `StreamingDataFrame` operations will use the updated keys!

-Re-keying usually requires an additional application, but `.group_by()` eliminates that need.

 ### Using .group_by()